isomerpages/govtech-im8/_control-catalog/Cybersecurity/Security Programme Management.md

 ### Control Statement

-Develop, document, and disseminate an agency-level cybersecurity incident management plan to respond to cybersecurity incidents.
+Develop, document, and disseminate an organisation-level cybersecurity incident management plan to respond to cybersecurity incidents.

 ### Control Recommendations

-Refer to the Government Incident Reporting and Operations Centre (GIROC) ICT and Data Incident Reporting Resources for an incident management plan and best practices template.
+Refer to the NIST SP 800-61 Computer Security Incident Handling Guide for guidelines on incident planning and handling.

 ### Risk Statement